 Fort Valley State University provides a Master of Science in Rehabilitation Counseling/case management.
 The online program has accreditation from three accrediting institutions; CACREP, CORE, and SACSCOC.
 The program trains and prepares students for future roles aimed at helping clients meet their rehabilitation needs.
 They will also be ready to provide case management services once they complete their coursework and complete their practicum.

 Adams State University offers CACREP-accredited Masters of Arts in School Counseling.
 The program is offered through online learning and on-campus learning formats.
-Students have the option to choose the ideal program that best meets their lifestyle and professional needs.
-However, students enrolled in an online program have to complete a one-week on-campus experience.
-In addition to training on counseling, students get a comprehensive education on collaborating effectively with their parents, teachers, community members, and school administrators.
+Students can choose the ideal program that best meets their lifestyle and professional needs.
+However, students enrolled in an online program must complete a one-week on-campus experience.
+In addition to training in counseling, students get a comprehensive education on collaborating effectively with their parents, teachers, community members, and school administrators.

 Lamer University has been renowned for exemplary post-secondary education since 1923.
 The university offers a Master of Education in Clinical Mental Health Counseling.
 It also offers a Master of Education in School Counseling.
 The program is offered online and takes approximately 22 months to complete the courses.
 It is one of the most affordable counseling degree programs you can achieve.
 The programs prepare students for various counseling roles geared towards improving the well-being of others and improving community relations.

 Bradley University’s Master of Arts in Counseling in Professional School Counseling is one of the leading CACREP-accredited degree programs.
-The master’s degree program is offered in both online and on-campus format.
-Graduates from the CACREP accredited program will pursue careers in higher education institutions, K-12 schools, career centers, and education-based nonprofit organizations.
-The program unlocks several career opportunities such as becoming a college counselor, professional school counselor, vocational counselor, guidance counselor, and career counselor.
+The master’s degree program is offered in both online and on-campus formats.
+Graduates from the CACREP-accredited program will pursue careers in higher education institutions, K-12 schools, career centers, and education-based nonprofit organizations.
+The program unlocks several career opportunities, such as becoming a college counselor, professional school counselor, vocational counselor, guidance counselor, and career counselor.

-The University of Southern Maine is one of the colleges and universities that offer several CACREP-accredited programs.
-The university offers Masters of Science in Counseling: School Counseling, Master of Science in Counseling: Clinical Rehabilitation Counseling, and Master of Science in Counseling: Clinical Mental Health Counseling, among others.
+The University of Southern Maine is one of the colleges offering several CACREP-accredited programs.
+The university offers Masters of Science in Counseling: School Counseling, a Master of Science in Counseling: Clinical Rehabilitation Counseling, and a Master of Science in Counseling: Clinical Mental Health Counseling, among others.
 The programs train and prepare students to support clients in addressing various life challenges.
 The college strives to deliver top-class education for counselors in school counseling, rehabilitation counseling, and mental health counseling, thus providing multiple opportunities to prospective counselors.

 What Educational and Financial Assistance Do the Top CACREP-Accredited Programs Offer for Students in Need?